Managing Projects

 API Keys

-- Pixel — Copy the script tag or GTM instructions
+- Pixel — Copy the script tag, GTM, or React snippet

 - Beacon — npm install command and initialization code